Artuš Scheiner

-Artuš or Artur Scheiner (28 October 1863 – 20 December 1938) was a prolific Bohemian painter, decorative artist, and illustrator, known best for his precise gouache drawing, mostly in secessional style.
+Artuš Scheiner (28 October 1863 – 20 December 1938) was a Czech painter, decorative artist and illustrator.
+He was known best for his precise gouache drawing, mostly in secessional style.
 He produced many paintings, illustrations, advertisements, postcards and designs.

 Biography

-Scheiner was not classically trained in art.
+Scheiner was born in Benešov on 28 October 1863.
+He was not classically trained in art.
 He began painting as a child and became passionate about art during high school.
 He originally worked as financial clerk at the Financial General in Prague.

 Scheiner began his career with drawings in Lustige Blätter, a weekly German humour magazine published in Berlin, and other magazines in Germany, Austria and Hungary.
 From 1880, his drawings were published in humorous Czech periodical magazines such as Světozor (from 1897), Paleček, Švanda dudák, and Zlatá Praha.
 He gradually built a reputation as a talented artist-humorist with a focus on the situational humour of everyday life.
 In 1902, now freelance, he illustrated his first book, a children's fairy tale Růženka a Bobeš by Václav Říha.
 His black and white pen and ink line drawings in secessionist style gained him popularity and new contracts.
 He illustrated fairy-tale books from well-known authors such as Božena Němcová's The Disobedient Kids and other Czechoslovak Fairy Tales, Karel Jaromír Erben, Hans Christian Andersen and others.
 In 1928, in the Romance about the faithful friendship of Amis and Amil by Julius Zeyer, his work also included soft erotic drawings.
 These books were also published in expensive high-quality graphic versions to emphasise the drawings.

 He illustrated the Kulihrášek series, a series of comic books for children written by Marta Voleská.

-In 1930 he illustrated Podivuhodné příběhy barona Prášila by Adolf Wenig.
-In 1933 the original fairy-tale illustrations were exhibited in the Prague Central Library for the first time.
+In 1930, he illustrated Podivuhodné příběhy barona Prášila by Adolf Wenig.
+In 1933, the original fairy-tale illustrations were exhibited in the Prague Central Library for the first time.

-Scheiner died 20 December 1938 in Prague.
+Scheiner died 20 December 1938 in Prague, aged 75.